5 min read

 The SUMIF Function in Apple Explained

-The SUMIF function allows you to total a set of numbers within a larger group of numbers using a single, identifying criteria.
+The SUMIF function allows you to sum a specific set of numbers within a group of numbers that match a single criteria.
+Literally, "sum if".

 For example, let's say you have a concession stand and you want total drink sales, but only for the total sales that are Pepsi, not Coke or 7-Up, etc. The SUMIF function can help you do this easily.
 First, you'd select all the entires, but within the function indicate that you only want the sum for those entires associated with "Pepsi".
 That's what the SUMIF function does.